$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations. Application to a posteriori analysis of the curl-curl problem: Introduction

 An important step in the construction of our estimators is to decompose the given divergence-free right-hand side into locally supported divergence-free contributions.
-Starting from the available (lowest-order Galerkin) orthogonality property, we propose a multi-stage procedure relying on two central technical results of independent interest: over-constrained minimization in Raviart--Thomas spaces leading to suitable elementwise orthogonality properties, and a decomposition of a divergence-free piecewise polynomial with the above elementwise orthogonality properties into local divergence-free contributions.
+Starting from the available (lowest-order Galerkin) orthogonality property, we propose a multi-stage procedure relying on two central technical results of independent interest: over-constrained minimization in Raviart--Thomas' spaces leading to suitable elementwise orthogonality properties, and a decomposition of a divergence-free piecewise polynomial with the above elementwise orthogonality properties into local divergence-free contributions.
 These issues are related to the developments on divergence-free decompositions in Scheichl~\cite{Schei_MFE_dec_03}, Alonso Rodr\'{\i}guez \eal~\cite{AlonsRodr_Cam_San_div_free_18,AlonsRodr_Cam_Ghi_Val_div_free_17}, and the references therein.

 This contribution is organized as follows.
-Section~\ref{sec_not} fixes the setting and notation.
-Section~\ref{sec_ass} formulates our abstract assumptions and the (lowest-order Galerkin) orthogonality property.
-In Section~\ref{sec_mot}, we motivate our approach at the continuous level.
-Section~\ref{sec_div_free_dec} develops a divergence-free decomposition of the given target curl.
-Section~\ref{sec_equil} then presents our equilibrated flux reconstruction based on local minimization in $\HC$, as well as its $p$-robust stability.
-These abstract results are consequently applied in Section~\ref{sec_a_post} to the N\'ed\'elec finite element discretization of the curl--curl problem.
-Section~\ref{sec_num} is dedicated to a numerical illustration.
+Section~\ref{sec_not} fixes the \cye{notation}.
+Section~\ref{sec_set} \cye{introduces the curl--curl problem\cye{, its N\'ed\'elec finite element discretization,} and identifies therefrom two abstract assumptions under which our analysis is performed.} In Section~\ref{sec_mot}, we motivate our approach at the continuous level. \cye{Section~\ref{sec_main_res} then presents our main results:} in Section~\ref{sec_div_free_dec}, we develop a divergence-free decomposition of the given target curl; in Section~\ref{sec_equil}, we present the equilibrated flux reconstruction based on local minimization in $\HC$, as well as its $p$-robust stability; finally, these abstract results are applied in Section~\ref{sec_a_post} to the N\'ed\'elec finite element discretization of the curl--curl problem.
+Section~\ref{sec_num} is dedicated to a numerical illustration\cye{, whereas Section~\ref{sec_det_proofs} collects some technical details and proofs}.
 Finally, in Appendices~\ref{app_over_constr_min} and~\ref{app_div_free_dec}, we present the two central technical results on over-constrained minimization and divergence-free decomposition.